 Keep it simple

-The feedback process should be easy, as this will make the process quicker and more effectively for both the discloser and the investigator.
+The feedback process should be easy, as this will make the process quicker and more efficient for both the discloser and the investigator.

 The process should also allow for individuals to remain anonymous, but still allow for investigators at the other end to be able to provide feedback.
 For example, we use unique case numbers and passwords for employees and suppliers to check back on the progress of their report.